Skip to main content

 • As an antiemetic: 0.1–1 mg/kg given by mouth every 12–24 hours OR 0.1–1 mg/kg IV injections every 6–12 hours

 Ondansetron is often used for chemotherapy or serious vomiting, so there’s a good chance a veterinary professional will administer most or all the doses.
-Pet parents sent home with ondansetron will be given either human versions of ondansetron or oral formulations prepared by a compounding pharmacy.
+Pet parents sent home with ondansetron for dogs will be given either human versions of ondansetron or oral formulations prepared by a compounding pharmacy.
 Dosage forms include tablets, orally disintegrating tablets, and liquid oral solutions.
 A compounding pharmacy can also make a transdermal gel to apply to the dog’s skin, but research suggests this may not be an effective way to give animals ondansetron.

 Can dogs overdose on ondansetron?